nipoppy/nipoppy/README.md

 2. Activate your env: `source nipoppy/bin/activate` (if starting with a new terminal)
 3. Run nipoppy: `python nipoppy.py --global_config <> --session_id <> --n_jobs <>`
    - This will run "workflows" listed inside the `global_configs.json`.
 Currently we are supporting "generate_manifest", "dicom_org", "bids_conv" workflows.
+   - The "generate_manifest" workflow will update the current list of participants and also generate `bagels` from the RedCap report.
+4. Dashboard: Upload the bagel i.e. `<study_name>/tabular/bagel.csv` file to the (Dashboard)[https://dash.neurobagel.org/] to visualize and query current clinical data.
-4. Run processing pipelines: Currently this is setup to run either singles subject locally or batch jobs on a cluster.
+5. Run processing pipelines: Currently this is setup to run either a single subject locally or batch jobs on a cluster.
 Support for local batch-jobs would be added soon.

 ### Expected output
 1. `<study_name>/dicom`: Participant-level dirs with symlinks to the dicom files in the raw_dicom dir